SIP Trunking • Last Updated 8/6/2024

 SIP trunking and PBX

 A Public Branch Exchange (PBX) is a business telephone system that switches calls between multiple users on the same connection, usually within the same organization or enterprise.
-Businesses use a PBX to provide a single phone line for their business, instead of leasing multiple PSTN lines for their multiple users or staff.
+Businesses use a PBX to provide a single phone line for their business, instead of leasing multiple Public Switched Telephone Network (PSTN) lines for their multiple users or staff.

 The cost savings associated with using a PBX have led them to become increasingly popular among businesses, with strong projections for growth in penetration and revenue through 2022.